How to get a dog to stop jumping. Try 10 tips for good behavior

 Put treats on the floor

-Another helpful tip is to put treats on the floor near the entrance when guests come over.
+Another helpful tip is to place treats on the floor near the entrance when guests arrive.
 This will give your dog something else to focus on rather than jumping up on visitors.

-Make sure that you only reward your dog’s good behavior with treats—if your dog starts to jump or bark or whine, instead of focusing on the treat, take the treat away until it calms down.
+Make sure to reward your dog’s good behavior with treats only.
+If your dog starts to jump, bark, or whine, instead of focusing on the treat, take it away until it calms down.

 Doing this consistently will encourage good behaviors and help your dog to focus on treats rather than jumping up when guests arrive.